seanavery/jetson-nano-box/README.md

 ### 4. Enclosure and Camera Mount

-Attach power an reset button and connect the CSI camera before screwing the board into the base of the box.
+Attach power an reset button to the correct pions and connect the CSI camera before screwing the board into the base of the box.
+Geekworm has a [nice video](https://www.youtube.com/watch?v=841XHpND8Aw) that goes over pin locations.

 ![open](inside.jpg)

 I attached the camera mount panel to the opposite of the CSI ports to allow the ribbon cable to lay flight when packed.
+I did not install the reset button on my build in case I accidentally press it.

 ## Conclusion

 Ok, we now have a fully functioning and powerful computer vision camera to work with.
+The whole build costs far less than $200.
 In the next experiment, we will build a realtime camera that runs object detection on the gpu.
+This seems like the go to newb computer vision project, and at the time of writing this, I am a newb.